Bake Play Smile

 • Sweetened condensed milk - full-fat gives the best flavour and consistency.

 • Golden syrup - the key to that classic butterscotch caramel taste.
-If unavailable, substitute with honey or maple syrup.
+If you're out, honey or maple syrup work as a substitute.

-• Brown sugar - light or dark; dark will give a stronger caramel depth.
+• Brown sugar - light or dark, dark gives a stronger caramel depth.

-• Self-raising flour - or make your own by sifting 2 teaspoon baking powder into every 1 cup of plain flour.
+• Self-raising flour - or make your own by sifting 2 teaspoons of baking powder into every 1 cup of plain flour.

 Variations

-• Gluten-Free Caramel Pudding: Swap the self-raising flour for a quality gluten-free blend (or add baking powder to plain GF flour).
+• Gluten-free - swap the self-raising flour for a quality gluten-free blend (or add baking powder to plain GF flour).

-• Dairy-Free Caramel Pudding: Use coconut condensed milk, dairy-free butter, and your choice of plant milk.
+• Dairy-free - use coconut condensed milk, dairy-free butter and your choice of plant milk.

-• Salted Caramel Twist: Add ½ teaspoon sea salt to the caramel base for that sweet-salty finish.
+• Salted caramel twist - add ½ teaspoon sea salt to the caramel base for a sweet-salty finish.

-• Nutty Caramel Pudding: Sprinkle chopped pecans or walnuts over the sponge batter before baking for crunch.
+• Nutty - sprinkle chopped pecans or walnuts over the sponge batter before baking for crunch.

-• Mini Caramel Puddings: Divide the mixture between individual ramekins (about 6-8).
-Bake in a water bath for 25-30 minutes until the sponges are set but the sauce is still wobbly.
-Perfect for dinner parties!
+• Mini caramel puddings - divide between 6-8 individual ramekins and bake in a water bath for 25-30 minutes, until the sponges are set but the sauce is still wobbly.
+Perfect for dinner parties.

 How To Make Caramel Pudding

-This dessert looks impressive but is surprisingly simple.
-Here's the step-by-step:
+This dessert looks impressive but is surprisingly simple to make.

 Caramel sauce spread over the base of a white oval baking tin.

-1. Step 1: Make the caramel base: Melt condensed milk, golden syrup, and butter until smooth.
-Pour the liquid into a greased 1.6L (6-cup) baking dish.
+1. Step 1: Make the caramel base.
+Melt the condensed milk, golden syrup and butter until smooth, then pour into a greased 1.6L (6-cup) baking dish.

 The pudding mixture combined in a white mixing bowl.

-1. Step 2: Make the sponge batter: Beat butter, brown sugar, and vanilla until pale and creamy.
-Add eggs one at a time.
-Gently mix in the flour and milk, alternating until smooth.
+1. Step 2: Make the sponge batter.
+Beat the butter, brown sugar and vanilla until pale and creamy.
+Add the eggs one at a time, then gently mix in the flour and milk, alternating until smooth.

 Pudding mixture spooned over the sauce in an ovenware dish.